Frequently Asked Questions:

 Q1: What can I do if I want to practice as a veterinarian or para-veterinarian while I prepare for the SAVC registration exam?

-Please contact the Registration Section of the SAVC in order to find out about authorisation to work.
-You will need a firm job offer, and your prospective employer will need to apply for authorisation
+Contact the SAVC Registration Division in order to find out about authorisation to work.
+You will need a firm job offer, and your prospective employer will need to apply for authorisation.

-Q5: When will the examination fees be available?
+Q4: How much will the examination fees be in 2024?

 No down payments will be accepted.